 Blue Cordon, 1st place, Aimy Sato

-“The Blue Cordon Award is one that each student has coveted from the time they entered the school’s halls with all the photos of the previous top-of-the-class alumni,” said Chef Chad Schoonveld.
+“The Blue Cordon Award is one that each student has coveted from the time they entered the school’s halls with all the photos of the previous top-of-the-class alumni,” said chef Chad Schoonveld, instructor of culinary arts at Brookdale.
 The student who receives this award demonstrates philanthropy, leadership, outstanding academics, and work ethic in the culinary field.
 Schoonveld introduced Sato by saying, “She came to Brookdale’s program as a student taking on a new academic challenge.
 She showed immediate dedication and a promise to the program, and her achievement of organizational skills was unsurpassed.
-She made her way through the program year one and year two with growth in her personality and skillsets.
-As a well-rounded student, her academics were always of an extremely high caliber.
 To assimilate from another country is not always easy, but through the use of college support, as well as her classmates and instructors here, she becomes a shining star and an example of what we strive to achieve.”